ToeFungi/exchange-rates-as-promised/README.md

 $ npm run test
 $ npm run coverage
 ```
+The testing framework used is Mocha.
+Chai, Chai-as-promised, nyc and nock are used for assertions, coverage reporting
+and mocking external requests, respectively.
+Should you make a change request, please ensure that the new changes are
+appropriately covered by accompanying unit tests.

 ## Contributions
 This project is completely open source and as such, you are invited to make contributions.
 Fork the project, make some